By Joshua Bremmerer, CEO at Komodo Covers

 Once you are ready to reverse in, go easy on the throttle.
 Thrusters in the bow and stern are helpful for placement, but keep in mind that the boat pivots around the middle, so short bursts of force are much more useful.

-Communicate with everyone on board
+How to moor safely: communicate with everyone on board

 It’s vital to keep your crew in the loop about any moves you will make.
 This can sometimes be a challenge if they are on the other side of the boat, and the noises of the elements or even a winch are particularly loud.